 If you’re wondering what a serif is, hold on, it’s explained in the infographic below.

-I prefer Calibri, Gill Sans, or Helvetica to the over-used Arial.
-You can see comparisons of how each of these fonts renders in a resume here.
+You can see comparisons of how different fonts render in a resume here.

 Check out this infographic for a quick primer on font choices: